byu-cpe/ecen224/_labs/debugging.md

 - To successfully submit your lab, you will need to follow the instructions in the [Lab Setup]({{ site.baseurl }}/lab-setup) page, especially the **Committing and Pushing Files** section.

-- To pass off to a TA, show your README.md on GitHub.
+- To pass off to a TA, show the output of your debugged program using the logging library.

 ## Explore More!